wessenstam/secretserver/module3/module3.rst

 Lab 10 – Creating Custom Roles
 ******************************

 Out of the box, Secret Server provides a range of Roles that satisfy many common use cases.
-Thycotic does recommend that each customer creates custom roles based the needs of their organization
+Delinea does recommend that each customer creates custom roles based the needs of their organization

 | In this lab exercise we will explore a common scenario where more granular permission sets may be required.